Are you looking for an easy overnight breakfast recipe? This Overnight Vanilla French Toast recipe will quickly become a family tradition!

 To make this recipe you will want to get one of the fat French bread loaves not the long skinny ones.
 You will want to get about 8 slices out of the loaf.

-Whisk together the remaining ingredients and pour evenly over bread slices and bake at 400 degrees for about 45 minutes.
+Whisk together the remaining ingredients and pour evenly over bread slices and refrigerate overnight.
+The next morning bake at 400 degrees for about 45 minutes.
 Top with a dusting of powdered sugar and maple syrup.

 - 1 loaf French bread, cut into about 8 slices about ¾ inch thick slices